 News

 Although adult browntail moths have hairs on their abdomens, these hairs are not the toxic hairs found in the caterpillar stage.
-However, there is always a chance that adult moths can pick up residual caterpillar hairs when emerging from their pupal packets, so it is best to avoid contact with adult browntail moths.
+However, it is important to avoid touching the adult moths, as they may pick up residual caterpillar hairs when emerging from their pupal packets, which could cause a rash.

-Browntail moth adults are highly attracted to lights.
-It is recommended to turn off any non-essential outdoor lights now through early August to avoid attracting moths.
+Outdoor lights are highly attractive to browntail moth adults.
+It is recommended to turn off outdoor lights at night from now through early August to avoid attracting browntail moths.
 Making your property less attractive to adult browntail moths may reduce the amount of browntail moths flying and mating in your trees, therefore reducing the amount of browntail moth eggs (and future caterpillars!).

 FAQ: How can I get rid of browntail moth adults?